 Before going into details, a much simpler plan would be simply to use cash rather than a credit card.
 However, the prosecution claimed that Jodi decided instead on using gas cans as a means of concealing her visit to Mesa.

 It is undisputed that Jodi asked her ex-boyfriend Darryl Brewer if she could borrow his two five gallon gas cans.
-In addition, Jodi kept a receipt showing that on June 3, 2008 she purchased a third five gallon gas can from Wal-Mart, Salinas.
+In addition, Jodi kept a receipt showing that on June 3, 2008 she purchased (with cash) a third five gallon gas can from Wal-Mart, Salinas.
 The prosecution apparently found this suspicious, as three gas cans seems excessive.
 However, Jodi testified mid-trial that in fact she changed her mind, returned the gas can to the same store, and obtained a cash refund.

 The prosecution contacted Wal-Mart, and employee Amanda Webb made a search of the records at the store where she worked, which had the same store number shown on the receipt.
 She testified that she could not find any record that a gas can was returned that day.
 This was certainly persuasive evidence that Jodi had lied about returning the gas can, allowing the jury to infer guilt.